walkerkq/spotify_genre_classification/spotify_genres.md

 or positively correlate much with one another, which may make them hard to classify.

+## Classifying songs into genres using audio features

+Our first question was *is it possible* to classify songs into genres with just audio features; our secondary question is *what can these audio features tell us* about the distinctions between genre.
+With that aim, we should focus on classification models that are interpretable and provide insight into which features were important in organizing a new song into a given genre.

+Classification algorithms that allow for greater interpretation of the features include `decision trees`, `random forests`, and `gradient boosting`.

 ### Preparing the data for training

+First, we’ll scale the numeric features, and then split into a training set (80% of the songs) and a test set (20%).

 ``` r
 playlist_songs_scaled <- playlist_songs %>%